 All adults in charge of or in contact with children or young people should know what to do if they suspect that someone is being physically, emotionally or sexually abused or neglected, or if someone tells them that this is happening.
-Adults need to ensure they are familiar with the Safeguarding policy; copies of which are located on school website, CPOMS and on the noticeboards in the staffroom and office.
+Ensure that you are familiar with the Safeguarding policy; copies of which are located copies of which are located on school website, CPOMS and on the noticeboards in the staffroom and office.
 On request you will be provided with a printed copy.